-- 1. Ensure that you set the security chip to TPM 2.0.
-For more information, see "Setting the security chip" on page 66. - 2.
-Connect the drive that contains the operating system installation program to the computer. - 3.
-Start the ThinkPad Setup program.
-See "Using the ThinkPad Setup program" on page 75. - 4.
-Select Startup \rightarrow Boot to display the Boot Priority Order submenu. - 5.
-Select the drive that contains the operating system installation program, for example USB HDD.
-Then press Esc. - 6.
-Select Restart and ensure that OS Optimized Defaults is enabled.
-Then press the F10 key to exit the ThinkPad Setup program. - 7.
-Follow the on-screen instructions to install the device drivers and necessary programs.
-See "Installing device drivers" on page 75. - 8.
-After installing the device drivers, apply Windows Update to get the latest modules, for example the security patches.

-9. Depending on your preference, install Lenovo programs.
-For information about Lenovo programs, see "Lenovo programs" on page 12.
+- 1. Start the ThinkPad Setup program.
+See "Using the ThinkPad Setup program" on page 53. - 2.
+Select Startup → Boot to display the Boot Priority Order submenu. - 3.
+Select the drive that contains the operating system installation program, for example USB HDD. - 4.
+Press the F10 key to exit the ThinkPad Setup program. - 5.
+Connect the drive that contains the operating system installation program to the computer, and restart the computer. - 6.
+Install the device drivers and necessary programs.
+See "Installing device drivers" on page 53. - 7.
+After installing the device drivers, apply Windows Update to get the latest modules, for example the security patches. - 8.
+Depending on your preference, install Lenovo programs.
+For information about Lenovo programs, see "Lenovo programs" on page 11.